FB pixel

 New skin tone evaluation scale developed to improve AI fairness evaluation

 An innovative development in AI skin tone measurement methods, aimed at refining how artificial intelligence interprets skin tones across diverse populations, has been introduced to help address previous biases in digital applications.
-The research is presented in an October 2024 paper hotels on arXiv, which introduces a new Colorimetric Skin Tone (CST) for accurately measuring skin tone, and announced in a LinkedIn post by John Howard, principal scientist at The U.S. government’s Maryland Test Facility (MdTF).
+The research is presented in an October 2024 paper hosted on arXiv, which introduces a new Colorimetric Skin Tone (CST) for accurately measuring skin tone, and announced in a LinkedIn post by John Howard, principal scientist at The U.S. government’s Maryland Test Facility (MdTF).

 The growing demand for more inclusive AI-driven technologies has spurred the development of new evaluation criteria and methodologies.
 Historically, AI systems have struggled with accurately representing skin tones, often resulting in biases that predominantly affect people with darker skin.
 Howard emphasizes the importance of skin tone evaluation as a necessary step toward fostering AI inclusivity.